PAL-M

-PAL-M was the analog color TV system used in Brazil since early 1972, making it the first South American country to broadcast in color.
+PAL-M was the analog color TV system used in Brazil since 19 February 1972, making it the first South American country to broadcast in color.

 It is unique among analog TV systems in that it combines the 525-line, 29.97 frames-per-second System M with the PAL color encoding system (using very nearly the NTSC color subcarrier frequency), unlike all other countries which pair PAL and SECAM with 625-line systems and NTSC with 525-line systems.

 Color broadcasts began on 19 February 1972, when a TV station in Caxias do Sul, TV Difusora, transmitted the Caxias do Sul Grape Festival in collaboration with TV Rio.
 Transition from black and white to color on most programs was not complete until 1978, and only became commonplace nationwide by 1980.

 Origins

 NTSC being the "natural" choice for countries with monochrome standard M, the choice of a different color system poses problems of incompatibility with available hardware and the need to develop new television sets and production hardware.
 Walter Bruch, inventor of PAL, explains Brazil's choice of PAL over NTSC against these odds by an advertising campaign Telefunken and Philips carried out across South America in 1972, which included color test broadcasts of popular shows (done with TV Globo) and technical demonstrations with executives of television stations.